 Inbound freight and outbound freight are two different types of shipping that companies use for their products.
-In this blog post, we will discuss the difference between inbound and outbound freight and give some examples of where each is commonly used.
+Throughout this article, we will discuss the difference between inbound and outbound freight and give some examples of where each is commonly used.

 Inbound freight involves goods shipped to a receiving location, most commonly used by companies who are receiving shipments of raw materials or resources that they need for production.
-Inbound freight starts with an order and ends with the goods being received.
+This type of freight starts with an order and ends with the goods being received.

-In some cases, the supplier can be responsible for arranging the shipment, but this is not standard practice.
+In certain instances, the supplier can be responsible for arranging the shipment, but this is not standard practice.
 The responsibility usually lies with the recipient of the shipment.

 Some examples of shipments that come into a receiving location include:

 - Components used in the production of finished goods

 - Products from another part of the world for resale